 On October 29th, 2021, the Town of Arlington opened Fire Station 2 located at 12364 Donelson Road.
 It is a 4.7M dollar, 13,000 sf facility designed by Allen and Hoshall Architect firm and built by ViktorHall Construction.
 It took almost 24 months to complete this project.

 Engine 72 and Brush Truck 72 respond from this station.
 The station has the Department's first classroom capable of seating 24 students.
 This is the first time in our Town's history where we are able to have two fully operational fire stations with all full time employees.

 Restoration of Engine 49

 The Town of Arlington purchased a new Ford CA-1-500 gpm.
 Fire Engine from the Central Fire Truck Corporation on August 21, 1950.
 The Engine cost the Town $4,892.50.
-The Department still owns this truck.
-It is in the process of being restored to its original glory.
-We hope to have it back by the end of 2019.
+We recently had it restored by Design Facilities.
+We are working to get new decals added along with new tires.
+We hope to use it for public relations and special events.